oddbird/oddsite/content/2019/10/02/sass-modules.rst

-- There are built-in features to help library authors take advantage of the new syntax without deprecating the old
+- There are built-in features to help library authors take advantage of the new syntax without deprecating the old.
-- Stylesheet authors can use the new syntax, even if they rely on libraries that haven't upgraded
+- Stylesheet authors can use the new syntax, even if they rely on libraries that haven't upgraded.
 - There is an automated `Migration Tool`_ that can help all of us upgrade more smoothly.